-The popularity of massive open online courses has begun to revolutionize the way people plan their education.
-Professor Tina Seelig, a Stanford professor and Executive Director of the Stanford Technology Ventures Program, offered a 10-week open online course titled “A Crash Course on Creativity” through Venture Lab.
-The course attracted tens of thousands of students around the globe who committed varying portions of their time each week to engage in hands-on assignments that would test their ability to be creative.
-Some of these assignments were designed to be submitted by individuals and others by teams put together by Venture Lab.
+The popularity of massive open online courses (MOOCs) has begun to revolutionize the way people plan their education.
+Professor Tina Seelig, a Stanford professor and Executive Director of the Stanford Technology Ventures Program, offered a 10-week open online course titled “A Crash Course on Creativity” through NovoEd (then known as Venture Lab).
+The course attracted tens of thousands of students around the globe to engage in hands-on assignments that would test their ability to be creative.
+The overall success of the course showcased how NovoEd’s online learning platform supports creativity.

-Tina’s course is structured around weekly lectures followed by unique creativity challenges that are presented in the form of individual and group assignments.
-In the fourth week of the course, Tina’s lecture emphasized the importance of being able to connect unexpected people, places and objects, in order to generate fresh ideas.
-Her lecture can be found below.
+Tina’s course was structured around weekly lectures followed by unique creativity challenges that were presented in the form of individual and group assignments.
+In the fourth week of the course, Tina’s lecture emphasized the importance of being able to connect unexpected people, places and objects, in order to generate fresh ideas through collaboration.

-Tina’s lectures are of high-end production quality and are designed to briefly explain a new concept related to creativity, which sparks active group discussions dedicated to applying the particular concept in the context in a specific real-world scenario.
-Tina encourages her students to unleash their creative potentials and helps them to overcome any hurdles along their paths to success.
+Tina’s lectures were of high-end production quality and were designed to briefly explain a new concept related to creativity, aimed at sparking active group discussions about applying the particular concept in the context of a real-world scenario.
+Tina encouraged her students to unleash their creative potential and supported their path to success.

-A unique feature that the platform offers the is the ability for students to view and post comments about the submissions of their peers once the deadline for an assignment has passed.
-This feature allows students to be recognized by their peers for their hard work and to be rewarded for the risks they that they take in being creative.
+One of the reasons why NovoEd’s online learning platform supports creativity is because of the platform’s collaborative nature.
+The NovoEd platform uniquely offers the ability for students to view and post feedback about the submissions of their peers once the deadline for an assignment has passed.
+This feature allows students to be recognized by their peers for their hard work and to be rewarded for the risks that they take in being creative.
 I took the opportunity to use this feature to explore how students approached the unique challenges posed by each assignment.
-As the course progressed, I quickly noticed that a significant number students were drawn to the work of Sathyendra Nagulapali, a student from Hyderabad, India, who is currently enrolled in the class.
+As the course progressed, I quickly noticed that a significant number students were drawn to the work of Sathyendra Nagulapali, a student from Hyderabad, India.

-In response my question about his biggest takeaway from the 10-week course, Sathyendra writes:
+In response to my question about his biggest takeaway from the 10-week course, Sathyendra writes: